ColonolNutty/Sims4CommunityLibrary/README.md

       - Red
     - Create Localized Tooltips - Use to display tooltips on interactions (while also displaying the interaction)
       - These can be useful to give more information to the player about why something cannot be performed, instead of simply hiding that something.
+  - Weather
+    - Detect and change weather conditions
+  - Statistic Management
+    - Manage statistics such as motives, mood, etc.
+  - Motive Management
+    - Change motive levels and moods of sims
+  - and Many More, explore to your hearts content!
 - Testing Framework
   - Write tests to test your python code and run the tests via a command within the game.
   - The results will be logged to the 'Documents/The Sims 4/' folder